Locations:

 What is the celiac plexus?

-Celiac plexus nerves send signals to the brain and spinal cord from digestive system organs, including the:
+Celiac plexus nerves send signals (communicate) to your brain and spinal cord from digestive system organs, including your:

 What does a celiac plexus block treat?

-Healthcare providers use a celiac plexus block to ease severe abdominal pain caused by pancreatic cancer.
-Cancerous tumors can put pressure on the celiac plexus, causing pain.
+Healthcare providers use a celiac plexus block to ease chronic and severe abdominal pain caused by the following:

 Advertisement